everydayhero/parallax-scrolling/README.md

 # Parallax-Scrolling
-Vanilla JS parallax scrolling function
+Vanilla JS parallax scrolling function for CSS backgrounds.
+Will scroll a background applied to a div.

 ## Version: